toidiu/toidiu.github.io/content/gin/the-last-word.md

 +++
-title = "Martini"
+title = "The Last Word"
-weight = 1
+weight = 5
 +++

--  1 ⅔ Parts Gin
+- 1 Part Gin
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
+- 1 Part Green Chartreuse
--  1 Whole Green Olive
+- 1 Part Maraschino Luxardo
--  1 Twist Lemon
+- 1 Part Lime

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Shake/Stir all ingredients with ice then strain into a chilled cocktail glass.
+Garnish with fresh thin cut lime wheel or dehydrated one, which will float at top.